 by Jane Parent

 Sometimes teenagers find themselves dealing with awkward situations, and they want to get out of it without telling an obvious lie or making it even more awkward.
-Especially when it’s your friends or peers creating the uncomfortable situation.
-But how to do it in a way that allows teenagers to save face with their peers?
+Especially when it’s your teenager’s friends or peers creating the uncomfortable situation.
+But how to do it in a way that allows your teenager to save face with their peers?
 To find out, we asked some creative, tech-savvy teenagers for their tips for using technology to make a clean getaway.
 Pass these on to your teenagers today.

 Dealing with Awkward Situations